I’m Interested in Succession Planning

 In our experience there are 5 simple steps that help, which Agency founders should consider for constructive succession planning:

-1. Set specific, long-term goals for ownership
+Step 1: Set specific, long-term goals for ownership

-Most agencies already have a business plan, but rarely does it mention anything about transition.
+Most agencies already have a business plan, but rarely does it mention anything about succession.
 Yet Agencies are often conditioned to answer questions even before they are raised.
 When we start working with a new agency we believe succession is about creating an environment where anyone can ask any question, sooner rather than later.
 As part of a review, we would assist to refine or develop a strategic business plan which sets out the ambition, values, growth plan, financial goals and then ultimately, transition of ownership – or when the subject shall next be discussed.
 We recommend taking care discussing the matter and to consider a variety of transition options, even including them in the plan.

-2. Approach and consider the best consultants
+Step 2: Approach and consider the best consultants

 Typically, most agencies use their existing professional advisers, but in most cases, they lack the industry experience and expertise to fully appreciate the opportunities and challenges facing the industry.
 Engaging the best consultants is vital and that they are trusted by the team.
-Simply, we are there to support you in ensuring your plan clarifies the journey ahead.
+Simply, we are there to support you in ensuring your succession plan clarifies the journey ahead.

-3. Determine the effectiveness of the Agency leadership team
+Step 3: Determine the effectiveness of the Agency leadership team

 As we know there are several different evaluation frameworks available to assess leadership, competency and behaviour performance.
 We design a bespoke system that helps you to compare effectiveness with other similar sized or types of agency – keeping it simple, open and being fair are our priorities.
 In some cases, we also help to identify future leaders and can develop a mentoring programme to accelerate the process.

-4. Create a development plan for the leadership team
+Step 4: Create a development plan for the leadership team

 Every Agency is committed to high performance – you often see it in a selected team to work on a high value pitch for a new Client – but is not often the case when you’re constantly managing Clients, or in teams working remotely with less supervision and not when debating the direction of the Agency.
 Having defined the ambition of the Agency along with supporting elements detailed in the plan, we can develop ways that ensure everyone is committed – as a team and Agency.
 We help you to achieve single-minded focus on achieving the ambition and dismissing distractions for all your key players.

-5. Finally, simply being fair
+Step 5: Finally, simply being fair

 Probably, the most important piece in the puzzle.
 To maximise value and reward for all key stakeholders, it is critical that the plan is transparent – shows any preferential treatment or mentions any unanswered questions.
 We often continue to work with the leadership team long after the transition has taken place to ensure the original spirit of the plan sustains the longer-term purpose or the vision of the agency.
 We want to avoid losing any key people!